Skip to main content

 ToolUse it forDeep dive

-DopplerAI provider keys (Claude, Gemini, OpenRouter, HuggingFace); GitHub Actions secrets distributed via secrets-sync; dryvist org-level Doppler integrationdoppler
+DopplerAI provider keys (AI_TOKEN, Copilot, HuggingFace, provider-specific fallbacks); GitHub Actions secrets distributed via secrets-sync; dryvist org-level Doppler integrationdoppler

 macOS KeychainTiered GitHub PATs (RESTRICTED, PRIVATE, ADMIN); BWS access token; Claude Code OAuth credentialmacos-keychain

-AWS VaultAWS credentials per Terraform root (one profile per root)aws-vault
+AWS VaultAWS credentials per OpenTofu root (one profile per root)aws-vault

-Mozilla SOPSEncrypted Terraform / Ansible vars committed to git; initial-bootstrap passwords; internal topologysops
+Mozilla SOPSEncrypted OpenTofu / Ansible vars committed to git; initial-bootstrap passwords; internal topologysops

 Bitwarden vaultSSH keys, recovery codes, age-key escrow, account passwords — AI tools never reach thisbitwarden

-BWSProgrammatic AI tokens (e.g. CLAUDE_CODE_OAUTH_TOKEN) fetched via the Python bridgebws
+BWSProgrammatic AI tokens that cannot use the shared AI_TOKEN convention, fetched via the Python bridgebws

 What this section covers